shane-kercheval/flask-postgresql-template/readme.md

 - update venv to requirements using

         pip install -r requirements.txt

+- if you get this error (""python setup.py egg_info" failed with error code 1"), then run this command in terminal

+        export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin

 - any time you update venv via pip, save to requirements using